wso2/google-summer-of-code/ideas-list.md

 📌 **Before applying, students should:**
 - Read the [official GSoC guidelines](https://google.github.io/gsocguides/student/) on selecting a project.
-- Choose an idea that matches their skills and interests.
+- Choose an idea that aligns with their skills and interests.
 - Reach out to mentors for guidance before submitting a proposal.

 ---